hugo-sebastiao/hugo-sebastiao.github.io/index.md

 </p>
 <p align="center"><em>Figure 2.
 Example output generated during automated FLIM acquisition and analysis.</em></p>

-Developed at INL – International Iberian Nanotechnology Laboratory.
+Developed for real laboratory use at at INL – International Iberian Nanotechnology Laboratory.
 Base software remains in use.

 [Read more →](mds/FLIM.html)